Paridhicodes/FindPaws/README.md

  #### Specific to the dog owners
 - Login and Register features implemented through Firebase authentication.
-- The breeds of the dogs is identified by the tflite model and the owner can choose among them, and also specify any other breed incase, the breed is not present in the list.
+- The breeds of the dogs is identified by the tflite model and the owner can choose among them, and also specify any other breed in case, the breed is not present in the list.
 - The app securely allows to proceed only if it detects the image of a dog.
-In case of any misupload, it prompts the user to try again.
+In case of any wrong upload, it prompts the user to try again.
 In case, the image is of a cat, the cat is detected and the user is asked to upload the image of a dog.
 - The pet parents can add new pet dogs, delete pets and also edit information about their current pet.
 - The app also displays the pets that are missing within the 50km radius of the user.
-- The pet owners need to provide their current location incase to register their dog as lost.
+- The pet owners need to provide their current location in case to register their dog as lost.

 > (*Note: I have assumed that the pet is lost near the current location of the owner.
 I could not implement the functionality that could allow to the owners to provide an exact location on the Google Maps other than the current location, because this is a paid feature of Google Cloud APIs and requires billing.*)